Mailee Walker, Executive Director

 Mailee became executive director of the Claneil Foundation in 2007.
 Prior to joining the Claneil Foundation, she was vice president, communication/program officer of the Wells Fargo Regional Foundation.
 She previously served as executive director of the Stanford Medical Youth Science Program and project coordinator for the Neighborhood Improvement Initiative in California.

 Mailee serves as a board member of The Philadelphia Award.
-She is a steering committee member of the Sustainable Agriculture and Food System Funders and an advisory board member of The Center for Hunger-Free Communities.
+She is a steering committee member of the Sustainable Agriculture and Food System Funders.
 She is a member of the Forum of Executive Women, Asian Americans/Pacific Islanders in Philanthropy, and Asian Mosaic Fund Giving Circle.

 Mailee earned a BA in urban studies from Stanford University and an MBA in change management from the Wharton Graduate School of Business.
 She is an alumna of the Coro Fellows Program, the Center on Philanthropy’s Jane Addams Fellowship, and Leadership Philadelphia.